g0v-network/domains/README.md

 ## :balloon: Usage

-The intended way to use this repository is via pull request directly on GitHub.
+The intended way to use this repository is **directly via pull request** on GitHub.

 For support in **making common DNS changes** and adding new domains, see [`docs/HOWTO.md`](/docs/HOWTO.md).